peter88213/mdnovel/docs/template/README.md

 ## Note

-This program is intended only as a proof of concept.
-It is still in Alpha status.
+This program is primarily a proof of concept.
 See the development details in the [mdnovel features project](https://github.com/users/peter88213/projects/17/views/2).